shahriargolchin/time-travel-in-llms/README.md

 }
 ```

 ### Further Reading on Data Contamination

 If you are interested in the field of data contamination detection in LLMs, you might find our second paper, [Data Contamination Quiz: A Tool to Detect and Estimate Contamination in Large Language Models](https://arxiv.org/abs/2311.06233) (repo available [here](https://github.com/shahriargolchin/DCQ])), particularly useful.
-In this paper, we present a novel method not only for detecting contamination in LLMs but also for <b><ins>estimating its amount</ins></b> in the fully closed-source LLMs.
+In this paper, we present a novel method not only for detecting contamination in LLMs but also for <b><ins>estimating its amount</ins></b> in fully black-box LLMs.
 For reference, you can cite this paper using the standard citation format provided below:

 ```bibtex
 @article{DBLP:journals/corr/abs-2311-06233,